Skip to content

 Build outputs

-Every build (just build / build-windows / build-linux) gathers its final artifacts into a release/ folder at the repo root, so you don't have to dig through target/release/bundle/:
+Every build (just build / build-windows / build-linux / build-macos) gathers its final artifacts into a release/ folder at the repo root, renamed to a unified scheme so local builds match the CI release builds:

 The folder is refreshed on each build and is git-ignored (local to your machine).
 The raw outputs also remain in src-tauri/target/release/ (and its bundle/ subfolders) as usual.